gnachman/iterm2-website/source/_includes/3.4/documentation-preferences-general.md

 #### Applications in terminal may access clipboard
 If enabled, clipboard access will be granted via escape code to programs running in iTerm2.
 They will be able to set the contents of the system pasteboard.
 For more details, see <a href="documentation-utilities.html">Shell Integration Utilities</a>.

+#### Triple-click selects full wrapped lines
+If enabled, a triple click selects a whole line, even if it was longer than one row in the terminal.
+If off, then triple click selects exactly one row.

+#### Double-click performs smart selection
+If enabled, double click performs smart selection instead of word selection as is standard on macOS.

+#### Automatically enter copy mode on Shift+Arrow Key with selection
+If enabled, pressing shift-left or shift-right will enter copy mode when a selection exists.

+#### Characters considered part of a word for selection
+When you double-click in the terminal window, a "word" is selected.
+The OS's algorithm for word selection is used, but it's extended to also include characters in this set.
+For example, by adding `/` to this field, double-clicking on a `path/like/this` would select the entire path instead of just one component.

 <hr>
 ### Window